AndyWanna/AndyWanna.github.io/_pages/experience.md

 ### 6-Month Industrial Placement - 2023

 The primary project over these 6 months involves investigating the viability of using FPGA's and a custom digital hardware/software stack to replace the current methods of measuring and controlling Quantum Test Chips.
-I also have a secondary project that involves porting the current software environment used to program the chips onto a RP2040.
+The goal of this project is too utilize the FPGA as a signal generator that can quickly respond and control the Test Chip upon feedback from reflected signals, with high precision and quick response time.
+I also have a secondary project that involves porting the current software environment used to program the chips onto an RP2040, in order to optimize the current lab setup and test flow by making certain components more compact and automatic.

-The primary goals and task I will complete/have completed over these 6 months are:
+The primary goals and tasks I will complete/have completed over these 6 months are:
 * Building on the Quantum Instrumentation Control Kit (QICK) in both hardware and software
   - Expanding on provided FPGA custom hardware to add new exclusive functionality necessary at QMT
     * Peak-Tracking hardware control loop
     * Improved precision/range/functionality of signal generators
-  - Developing software library for an end-user to interface with FPGA
+  - Developing software library for end users to interface with FPGA
 * Improving tool-flow by porting systems to low-level C on an RP2040
-  - Add ability for end user to interface with RP2040 via a serial or Ethernet connection
+  - Enable end users to interface with the RP2040 via a serial or Ethernet connection
   - Convert all communication between the RP2040 and target chip to utilize hardware communication protocols

 ### 3-Month Internship at Quantum Motion Technologies - 2022

 During these 3 months my project revolved more around analogue and digital validation.
-The 1st project was designing a current sensor with specific requirements to replace the existing one being used.
-The second was to investigate a correlation between on chip ring oscillators and transistor properties.
+The first project was designing a current sensor with specific requirements to replace the existing one being used.
+The second was to investigate the correlation between on chip ring oscillators and transistor properties.

 The key completed tasks during this internship include:
-- Characterized silicon transistor properties at both room temperature and cryogenic temperatures
+- Characterization of silicon transistor properties at both room temperature and cryogenic temperatures
-   * Automated data pre-processing and analysis using Python
+   * Automation data pre-processing and analysis using Python
-   * Verified operation of ring oscillators
+   * Verification of operation of ring oscillators
 - Designed low-noise, wide range (1na-10ma), wide-band (100MHz) current sensor schematic and PCB